Christian Braun

-Christian Nicolas Braun (/braʊn/ BROWN; born April 17, 2001) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+Christian Nicholas Braun (/braʊn/ BROWN; born April 17, 2001) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 Braun plays the shooting guard position.

 A Kansas native, Braun won Mr. Kansas Basketball in 2019 and played collegiately for the Kansas Jayhawks.
 Braun started for the Jayhawks squad that won the 2022 NCAA Division I championship.

 In the 2022 NBA draft, Braun was selected 21st overall by the Denver Nuggets.
 During his rookie season in Denver, the Nuggets defeated the Miami Heat and won their first NBA championship.
-Braun is the fifth player in basketball history to win an NCAA title and an NBA title back-to-back.
+Braun is the fifth player in basketball history to win an NCAA title and an NBA title in consecutive years.

 High school career

 Braun played basketball for Blue Valley Northwest High School in Overland Park, Kansas.
 As a senior, he averaged 27.8 points, 9.3 rebounds and 3.8 assists per game, leading the Huskies to a third straight Class 6A state title.
 He was named Mr. Kansas Basketball and Kansas Gatorade Player of the Year.
 He committed to playing college basketball for Kansas over offers from Kansas State, Illinois and Missouri, among others.

 On April 4, 2022, the school declared that day Christian Braun Day.